-For eligibility, you should be 21 years old and above with minimum income of ₱180,000.00 every year for cardholders and ₱250,000.00 every year for non-cardholders.
-The application requirements include proof of identification such as passport, postal ID, and other government issued IDs and proof of income such as ITR, one-month payslip, or COE.
+For eligibility, you should be 21 years old and above with a minimum income of ₱180,000.00 every year for cardholders and ₱250,000.00 every year for non-cardholders.
+The application requirements include proof of identification such as passport, postal ID, and other government-issued IDs and proof of income such as ITR, one-month payslip, or COE.

 Citi Credit Card Highlights